 Forestry Division, Truro, Nova Scotia

-On top of that, it is unlikely that NSDNR’s estimate of the proportion of the landbase that is dominated by Frequent Disturbance Regimes (43%) would stand up to peer review.
+On top of the considerations above that indicate there is an over-representation of even-aged management compared to NSDNR’s estimates of the percentage of Frequent Disturbance Regimes on the Nova Scotian landscape, it is unlikely that NSDNR’s estimate of that percentage (43%) would stand up to peer review.
 That estimate is given in a NSDNR 2008 document Mapping Nova Scotia’s Natural Disturbance Regimes).
 This document has not been subject to a rigorous, independent external review as would occur, for example, if it were submitted for publication in a reputable scientific journal.

-An external review conducted by two academics from Maine and five from Nova Scotia on the 2007 version of this document is reported in Appendix A of a 2012 document “Review of Stora Enso Port Hawkesbury’s Forest Management Practices in the Context of Forest Stewardship Council Certification“.
-It raises many questions about the 2007 document, most of them not addressed in the final 2008 document, e.g. it notes:
+An internal review of the 2007 version of this document conducted by NSDNR was conducted that involved x submission.
+It raised many questions about the 2007 document, most of them not addressed in the final 2008 document, e.g. it notes:

 It seems that many of the references cited, or the way in which they are used, are out of context and potentially misleading.
 There is on overall impression of credible arguments not being made, and of inappropriate (or lacking) citations in support of key assertions.
 It is apparent that a limited portion of the literature is being mined to support a view that it is appropriate, from a management perspective, to largely ignore the ecological conditions of the past – particularly in terms of dominant forest types and the environmental dynamics and other factors that allowed them to self-organize.
 This is especially the case of forest-community types dominated by relatively tolerant, late-successional species of trees, and of the role of gap-phase microdisturbance as an important factor affecting older stands.
 The approach used is not credible.